 So what does a maid of honor do, exactly?
-A maid of honor's duties include planning the bachelorette party, making sure the bridesmaids dresses are organized and to the bride's preferences, serving as the point person on the wedding day, giving a speech at the reception, being a model wedding guest (RSVP-ing on time, reserving travel and hotel with the room block early) and so, so much more.
-So if you’ve never served as maid of honor before (or even if you have), and aren't sure of the exact maid of honor responsibilities associated with the job, pre-wedding and during the big event, don't worry — we've got you covered.
+Maid of honor duties include planning the bachelorette party, making sure the bridesmaids dresses are ordered in a timely fashion, serving as the point person on the wedding day, giving a speech at the reception, being a model wedding guest (RSVP-ing on time, reserving travel and hotel with the room block early) and so, so much more.
+So if you’ve never served as maid of honor before (or even if you have), and aren't sure of the exact maid of honor duties associated with the job, pre-wedding and during the big event, don't worry — we've got you covered.

-Just check out our ultimate list of maid of honor duties and responsibilities to help you get started.
+Check out our ultimate list of maid of honor duties and responsibilities to help you get started.

 Maid of Honor Duties Before the Wedding Day

 1. Lend a helping hand (and ear) to the bride

 Some brides will ask a lot of their maids of honor during the wedding planning process, from helping them put together their invitations to choosing cake flavors to talking through potential color schemes (psst, here are the trendy wedding colors and palettes you need to know).
 Other brides may want to handle the bulk of pre-wedding responsibilities themselves—or hire a wedding planner who will take care of most of it for them.
 Whatever the case, the main maid of honor responsibility is to be there to assist the bride with any tasks she needs help with — or simply be there to listen to ideas, and provide suggestions and advice.

 2. Attend wedding dress shopping and fittings